VsixCommunity/docs/docs/getting-started/your-first-extension.md

 </Button>
 ```

-We can use the thousands of icons available within Visual Studio's vast image library and even get a preview in IntelliSense:
+We can use the thousands of icons available within Visual Studio's image library and even get a preview shown in IntelliSense:

 ![VSCT icon IntelliSense](../assets/img/vsct-icon-intellisense.png)

-Now, we've updated the name, icon, and location of our command and it's time to write some code to insert the GUID into the text editor.
+Now, we've updated the name, icon, and location of our command and it's time to write some code to insert the guid into the text editor.

 Open the */Commands/MyCommand.cs* file and modify it to insert a new guid when executed: